Skip to Content

 Quick tip: make sure to remove the painters tape before everything is fully cured.
 Unless you are a super pro painter, you will have touch ups.
 It’s better to touch up while the paint isn’t fully dry than wait.

-After you have completed your touch ups, proceed with caulking around the tile.
-This is the final step to making your painted kitchen tile backsplash look finished.
+After you have completed your touch ups and tile painting process, proceed with caulking around the tile.
+This is the final step to making your project look finished.
+I used this ceramic tile caulk product.
+Make sure to check out my full tutorial (video) to see all the details and more before and after pictures.

 Final thoughts

 Overall, I’m so pleased with how my painted tile backsplash turned out.
 Even though I hit a few bumps along the way (don’t all DIY’s?)
 I feel like the finished product was exactly what I wanted.
+This product created a budget-friendly way to brighten up this space.

-That being said, if I were to use this product again there are a couple things I would do differently.
+That being said, if I were to use this product again there are a couple things I would do differently:

 The Homax tile spray paint fumes were just too strong.
 It also left a white dust covering everywhere.